-The National Gallery was founded in 1824 when the British government bought 38 paintings from the banker John Julius Angerstein for 57,000 pounds.
+The National Gallery was founded in 1824 when the British government bought 38 paintings from the banker John Julius Angerstein for £57,000.

-From 1824, the gallery began to develop quickly and it currently houses a collection of over 2,300 paintings of which two thirds proceed from private donations.
+From 1824, the gallery began to develop quickly and it currently houses a collection of over 2,300 paintings of which two thirds come from private donations.

-The collection of the National Gallery includes artwork of European origin, from 1250 to 1900.
-The gallery holds over 2,300 paintings, including works by Rembrandt, Tiziano, Velázquez, Van Gogh and Michelangelo.
+The collection of the National Gallery includes artwork of European origin, from 1250 to 1900, with over 2,300 paintings, including works by Rembrandt, Tiziano, Velázquez, Van Gogh and Michelangelo.

 Despite the fact that the National Gallery is much smaller than other renowned museums such as the Louvre, it has paintings of remarkable quality and artistic variety, covering the totality of the history of painting in the occidental world.
 It is possible to observe how visual art has evolved from the Renaissance period up until Post-Impressionism, in the late nineteenth century and early twentieth century.

-Compared to many other art museums, the National Gallery doesn’t include any sculptures or decorative objects, preferring to concentrate all its artwork in paintings.
+Compared to many other art museums, the National Gallery doesn’t include any sculptures or decorative objects, preferring to concentrate on paintings.

 Closed 1 January, 24 and 26 December.